Please contact Jeff Dunas Visuals (jrdphoto AT mac.com) or a gallery near you to acquire limited edition, signed prints made by the photographer.

 A limited edition 8×10″ lay-flat book with an original signed print is available.
 Please call the studio for more information.

-The work will be the subject of a new monograph in either 2023 or 2024.
+The work will be the subject of a new monograph in the fall of 2025.